How to become a rolling stock engineering technician

 Direct Application

-To apply directly, you'll find it useful to have experience and qualifications from other engineering jobs like:
+To apply directly, you'll usually need experience and qualifications from other engineering jobs, like:

 - mechanical fitter